 In contrast, the vocational education services provided by the VIE are encouraged by the government policies.
 As the core service provided by the VIE, the vocational education service is encouraged by the "College Diploma + Vocational Skills Certification" or "1+X" policy of the Ministry of Education of People's Republic of China, which requires students at certain selected universities and colleges to obtain vocational training certification in six areas.
-In addition, the education services provided by the VIE are in line with the Vocational Education Law of the People's Republic of China (Revised Draft) passed in March 2021, which proposes the integration of industry and education, the school-enterprise cooperation, the support of the establishment of vocational schools, and the promotion of interoperability of school education and vocational training.
+In addition, the education services provided by the VIE are in line with the Vocational Education Law of the People's Republic of China (Revised Draft) passed in March 2021, which proposes the integration of industry and education and vocational training.
 On October 12, 2021, the Chinese government issued policies to encourage vocational education and skills training.
 According to the new policies, the Chinese government has reiterated its commitment to cultivating skilled talents, echoing the nation's previous supports for vocational education, particularly academic vocational education.
 The policies also encourage rural-oriented vocational education to deliver skills training to more peasants and laid-off workers.
 These rules and policies on vocational education can bring multiple benefits to us applicable PRC and the VIE, and the policy-backed vocational education and skill training services provided by the VIE are compliant with the laws and regulations.

 Neither we nor the VIE have been involved in discipline tutoring or training for students in compulsory education, and we have no plans to expand our or the VIE's business into such areas.
 As vocational education and compulsory education are two distinct areas, we do not expect the Opinions to be expanded in the future to cover any of our or the VIE's business or operations.
 However, as the Opinions are recently issued, official guidance and related implementation rules have not been issued yet and the interpretation of the Opinions remains substantially uncertain at this stage.
-Moreover, the laws, rules and regulations in China may change quickly with little advance notice, which could result in a material adverse change in our operations and the value of our ordinary shares.
-See the paragraph headed "New legislation or changes in the PRC laws or policies regarding self-taught education may affect our business operations and prospects." disclosed under "Item 3.D.
+Moreover, the laws, rules and regulations in China may change quickly with little advance notice, which could result in a material adverse change in our operations and the value of the securities we are registering for sale.
+See the paragraph headed "New legislation or changes in the PRC laws or policies regarding selftaught education may affect our business operations and prospects." disclosed under "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference.